dgraph-io/badger/README.md

 it to 128.
 For more details, [see this thread](https://groups.google.com/d/topic/golang-nuts/jPb_h3TvlKE/discussion).

-### Are there any linux specific settings that I should use?
+### Are there any Linux specific settings that I should use?

 We recommend setting `max file descriptors` to a high number depending upon the expected size of your data.
 On Linux and Mac, you can check the file descriptor limit with `ulimit -n -H` for the